kamranayub/.JSON/readme.md

 ### Compact Names ###

-If no naming conflicts exist, `Json` also supports compact versions of JSON key names (strips all non-allowed characters for CLS identifiers).
+*If no naming conflicts exist*, `Json` also supports compact versions of JSON key names (strips all non-allowed characters for CLS identifiers).

 A compact name is always secondary; that is, an exact match will always return first before `Json` will check the compact key dictionary.